kedar-bhumkar/PAPA-frontend/replit.md

 - Calendar items displayed with formatted CST time and summary
 - Expenses displayed with category icons and formatted currency amounts
 - Investment portfolio displayed with US and India projected balances with appropriate icons
+- Full-height cards utilizing available vertical space (calc(100vh - 200px))
-- Navigation arrows positioned near each other at the center of the screen (not at edges)
+- Navigation arrows at both TOP and BOTTOM of screen, side by side at each position
 - Only horizontal scrolling enabled (no vertical scrollbars on cards)

 ## System Architecture